 ALDI Mobile might be the best prepaid provider on the Telstra wholesale network but Belong is by far the best postpaid provider.

-Most notable is Belong’s top tier offer, the Large 30GB plan.
-Which, not only includes a good chunk of data for the price but also includes unlimited data banking, meaning you don’t lose any unused data at the end of the month.
+Most notable is Belong’s top tier offer, the Large 40GB plan.
+Which, not only includes a good chunk of data for the price but also unlimited data banking, meaning you don’t lose any unused data at the end of the month.
 To top it off, Belong’s top plan includes unlimited calls and texts to select international numbers with no long-term commitment whatsoever.